MelonKony/millmint/content/utopia/society/state/finance.md

 #### Institutional Banking

+Investment banking is provided primarily by the Commonwealth Bank of Vekllei (COMMBANK), which offers placement and settling services for bureaus seeking to engage with the International market.
+COMMBANK also arranges debt financing, underwriting and distribution services for overseas partners.
+COMMBANK also serves as the central bank of the Kalina Isles.

+The Vekllei Import-Export Bank (VEKEXIM) is a critical part of Vekllei's infrastructure efforts overseas, and serves this primarily strategic function.

 [^1]: An entrepôt is a port where merchandise is stored and traded, often before being exported again.
 [^2]: The Commonwealth capital account runs at a deficit as part of a post-war investment policy called 'Handshake Accounting,' which sees tremendous surplus state capital invested overseas.
 [^3]: Foreign investment in the primary economy is usually made in the form of state-backed [Blue Bonds](#blue-bonds)
 [^4]: Medallions, or medals, are a cultural feature in Vekllei used in spiritual ceremonies, as awards, and as a material novelty or trinket.